NoesisGUI

 Configuring NoesisGUI

 Settings, by default, are stored at 'Assets/Noesis.settings.asset'.
-Please move the file to a different folder that better suits your layout.
+Please move this file to a different folder that better suits your project layout.

 Unity3DTutorialImg2.png